rust-stuco/lectures/week12/parallelism.md

 # Capturing Values in Threads

-To solve this problem, we can take ownership of values, *moving* them into the closure.
+To solve this, we can take ownership of values by *moving* them into the closure.
 ```rust
 let v = vec![1, 2, 3];